nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Clearing all entries : `clear`

-Clears all customers and orders from the address book.
+Clears all customers and orders from LoyaltyLift.

 **Format**